 The COVID-19 pandemic has resulted in unprecedented changes in the workplace.
 How the work is done has changed, as well as workplace relationships and workplace communication.
-It’s unclear for how long this will last, or if some changes will be permanent.
-What is clear is that now, more than ever, employers need to practice psychological health and safety with employees, to help them through the pandemic and to continue to engage them for business continuity and recovery.
+It’s unclear for how long this will continue, or what changes will be permanent.
+What is clear is that more than ever, employers need to practice psychological health and safety with employees, to help them through the pandemic and to continue to engage them for business continuity and recovery.
 Employee investment can be the make-or-break of recovery success.

 The key can be found in small day-to-day practice, not in sweeping top-down visions.
 Keys include: staying in touch, speaking authentically, providing support and encouraging self care, providing clarity of task and access to resources.
 In other words, continuing to focus on the elements of a psychologically healthy and safe workplace while applying them to the unique circumstances of the pandemic and social isolation.

 A top-down approach to build a new workplace mental health infrastructure might not be the primary focus for organizations at this point in time, but there are other ways for employees to continue coming together and take small steps towards better mental health for the overall work environment.
 It is time to recognize how we can change the norms of psychological health and safety in the workplace from the bottom up.
 Rensia Melles, a workplace mental health consultant, talks about the power of small changes we can infuse into our daily routine that will ultimately create a more significant impact on the mental wellbeing of individuals in the organization.

 Understanding your organization

 Bottom-up change is not a novel concept, but it is one that employees can leverage to kick-start organization-wide change.
 Rather than wait for a top-down vision for change initiatives, change can be made in day-to-day practice, creating improvements for workers and ripple effects that will encourage others to follow suit.
 The impact of small changes helps make the business case to leadership to incorporate psychological health and safety into business decisions.